tensorknower69/flashing/README.md

 # flashing
 Written in C w/ OpenGL and GLFW3.

-Running it opens up a window flashing random colors.
+Running it will open up a window flashing random colors.

 Be warned that the flashing may harm you or others, and I'm not responsible for any damage caused.